Hot Tub Water Alkalinity: What is it and Why is it Important?

 Step 1: Charting the Course:

-• Target Zone: Aim for total alkalinity (TA) range of 80-120 ppm.
-Think Goldilocks’ perfect bowl of porridge – not too runny or lumpy, just ideal for optimal comfort.
+- Target Zone: Aim for total alkalinity (TA) range of 80-120 ppm.
+Think of Goldilocks’ perfect bowl of porridge—not too runny or lumpy, just ideal for optimal comfort.

 Step 2: Balancing the Scales:

-• Low Alkalinity: Feeling itchy?
+- Low Alkalinity: Feeling itchy?
 Algae bloom got you down?
 These could be signs of low alkalinity (TA below 80 ppm).
 Fear not, brave adventurer!
-Add a sprinkle of sodium bicarbonate to gently nudge TA back towards the Goldilocks Zone.
+Add a sprinkle of sodium bicarbonate to nudge TA toward the Goldilocks Zone gently.

 Step 3: Maintaining the Magic:

-• Slow and Steady Wins the Race: Make small, gradual changes when adjusting alkalinity.
+- Slow and Steady Wins the Race: When adjusting alkalinity, make small, gradual changes.
 Remember, Goldilocks never inhaled her porridge!
 Give the water time to adjust and recheck levels before adding more chemicals.

 For additional information, visit Hot Tub Patio, or if you’re interested in more reading, see our Guides.